abudaan/vega-multi-view/README.md

 }
 ```

-## Terminology: 'specs' and 'runtimes'
+## Terminology

 A `spec` is a Vega specification, it tells the [Vega runtime](https://github.com/vega/vega/wiki/Runtime) what to render on the page.

-A `runtime` is a small configuration object that tells the `vega-multi-view` wrapper how the rendered Vega view must be connected to other views.
+A `view` is the rendered instance of that spec on a HTML page.

+The `vega-multi-view` wrapper applies settings to the Vega runtime *before* rendering, such as setting the renderer type (canvas or svg), and performs some extra steps *after* rendering, notably connecting the signals of the views.

+The global configuration of vega-multi-view defines which specs will be added as views to you page, and you can set parameters that apply to the pre- and post-processing of these views.

+With the view specific configuration you can override some of the global settings and add extra parameters that for instance tell vega-multi-view which signals to publish or subscribe to.

-A runtime can be added to a spec or you can provide a runtime separately.
-You can also use no runtime configuration at all: then the view will be rendered with the global settings of `vega-multi-view`.
-A runtime configuration can be a javascript object, a JSON string, or a uri of a JSON or YAML file.
+This view specific configuration can be added to a spec (inlined) or you can provide a configuration separately.
+You can also use no view specific configuration at all: then the view will be rendered with the global settings.

+Both the global and the view specific configuration can be a javascript object, a JSON string, or a uri of a JSON, CSON or YAML file.

+Let's see what these configurations looks like.
+Below I have chosen to use YAML because it provides a clear syntax but of course you can define your configuration in any supported format.

 ## Global runtime configuration

-The global runtime configuration defines which specs and runtimes add to the page and sets parameters that apply to all views.
-Let's see what it looks like:

 ```yaml
 ---